clemsonciti/workshop-palmetto/_episodes/07-batch.md

 Let's go through the script, line by line.
 The first cryptic line says that it's a script that is executed by the Linux shell.
 The next line is empty, followed by five lines that are the instructions to the scheduler (they start with `#PBS`):

 - `-N` specifiies the name of the job (could be anything, I called it `bigmatrix` for the sake of consistency)
-- the first `-l` line is the specification of resources: one node, ten CPUs, ten Gb of RAM
+- the first `-l` line is the specification of resources: one node, ten CPUs, ten Gb of RAM, 1g interconnect
 - the second `-l` line is the amount of walltime (thirty minutes);
 - `-o` specifies the name of the output file where the Matlab output will be printed;
 - `-j oe` means "join output and error", which is, if any errors happen, they will be written into `output.txt`.